OWASP/ASVS/CONTRIBUTING.md

 #### Keep all current numbers

-* New requirements must be placed at the end of sub-category
+* New requirements must be placed at the end of the relevant section
 * Deleted requirements must keep "placeholder" to avoid some other requirements to be added/moved to that number, examples:

 ```